DenysVuika/PicoServe/src/api/README.md

 - Make sure to handle errors within your endpoints
 - Use appropriate HTTP methods (GET, POST, PUT, DELETE, etc.)
 - Consider adding request validation for production use
+- Proxy configurations must be valid JSON with proper structure